mv4zz/email-brute/README.md

 this is a python script which attempts multiple login attempts whilst trying to grab the password.
 (script is written by using python-3 )
+					‎
+‎
+‎

 # installation

 $ git clone https://github.com/mv4zz/email-brute

-# how to run the Script ?
+# how to run the script ?

     $ cd hack-gmail
     $ python3 hack-gmail.py